North Cypress: 281-890-7444

 The specific consequences for the eyes and vision most commonly begin with leakage of blood vessels of the retina causing bleeding and swelling of the retinal tissue.
 This can cause blurred or distorted vision if the swelling is in the central vision region called the macula.

 If the condition becomes more severe, new blood vessel growth to the damaged area can cause further hemorrhaging and can even cause the retina to detach.

 Furthermore, if new blood vessel growth reaches the front structures of the eye, including around the iris, then patients can even get a severe form of glaucoma due to the untreated diabetes.

 Fortunately, succesful interventions exist, even once there is already bleeding on the retina.
 Specifically, injections of medicine that halt blood vessel proliferation can control and even regress the condition.
-At Eye Specialists of Texas, we can examine your condition to assess your best treatment options.
+Any of our doctors can examine your condition to assess your best treatment options.